 3. Home-based work – Home shoring allows employees to work and perform all official tasks from home.
-This helps businesses keep a pool of native speaking agents with better language skills at a much lower cost, and can increase or decrease the agent count based on the call volume at ease.
+This helps businesses keep a pool of native speaking agents with better language skills at a much lower cost, and can increase or decrease the contact center remote agents count based on the call volume at ease.

 4. Enhanced Business continuity – Business continuity distinguishes cloud-based contact centers from on-premise based solutions, which are prone to hardware failures that result in down-times.
 Different personas in a contact center such as agents, supervisors and administrators can access the cloud based contact center from anywhere, independent of the physical location.
 They just need a phone and internet connection, which ultimately results in better business continuity.